wiluen/DeepCAT/README.md

 - [Qtune](https://dl.acm.org/doi/abs/10.14778/3352063.3352129)

 ### Datasets
-The data collected based on the local 3-node Spark cluster includes the execution time of 4 spark workloads under different configuration values in the `dataset`.
-It is then processed into memory pools with `transitions` for reinforcement learning training. check [dataset](https://github.com/wiluen/DeepCAT/tree/main/dataset) for more details.
+1. The data collected based on the local 3-node Spark cluster includes the execution time of 4 spark workloads under different configuration values in the `dataset`, check [dataset](https://github.com/wiluen/DeepCAT/tree/main/dataset) for more details.
+2. For reinforcement learning training, memory pools consist of `transitions`(s,a,r,s') is in [test_kit/ultimate/memory](https://github.com/wiluen/DeepCAT/tree/main/test_kit/ultimate/memory)

 ### Configuraiton details
 1. Description of the performance-critical parameters From Spark, YARN and HDFS